 The minimum drop is 30cm and the maximum drop is 597cm

-In addition to the above details you will also need to decide which type of control you would like for your blind, either a Chain and Ball mechanism, which controls the angle that the vanes are set and a continuous line which controls the opening or closing of the stack, or a Rod Control mechanism which allows manual transfer of the stack to the left or right and, by twisting the rod, the angle that the vanes are set or choose the motorised opotion.
+In addition to the above details you will also need to decide which type of control you would like for your blind, either a Chain and Ball mechanism with a cord, which controls the angle that the vanes are set and a continuous line which controls the opening or closing of the stack, Rod Control mechanism which allows manual transfer of the stack to the left or right and, by twisting the rod, the angle that the vanes are set or choose the motorised opotion.

 If you wish your rod or chains and cords to fall below the level of the vanes, such as when a window is at a high level, you will find a box in the ordering section that allows you to specify its length.
 Otherwize leave the box blank and the blind will be supplied with controls to the standard lengths.

 If you decide on a Chain and Cord mechanism you will also have to decide whether it should be on the Left or Right hand side and there are in fact eight different stacking options - please see the diagram below.

 Please do bear in mind for all measurements any obstacles, such as opening windows (this is particularly pertinent in deciding the most suitable stacking arrangement) handles, radiators, shelves etc. that could interfere with the perfect operation of your blind.

 Also consider the possible interference of the operation of the blind by windows that open inwards.